AOEpeople/MageTestStand/README.md

 ## Requirements

-- database 'mageteststand' (user 'root', blank password) This is the database Magento uses
+- Main Database: defaults to 'mageteststand' (user 'root', blank password) This is the database Magento uses
-- database 'mageteststand_test' (user 'root', blank password) This is the dummy database EcomDev_PHPUnit will use.
+- Test Database: main database name with '_test' appended: 'mageteststand_test' (host, username, password and port are the same as the main database) This is the dummy database EcomDev_PHPUnit will use.
 Although you can configure this to use the original database, some tests (including fixtures) will behave differently...
 - You can override the default database credentials using following environment variables:
   - `MAGENTO_DB_HOST`
   - `MAGENTO_DB_PORT`
   - `MAGENTO_DB_USER`
   - `MAGENTO_DB_PASS`
   - `MAGENTO_DB_NAME`
+- In case you want to allow EcomDev_PHPUnit to use the main database instead of the test database you can set following environment variable to 1.
+This might be required if you're planning on writing integration tests.
+  - `MAGENTO_DB_ALLOWSAME`
 - Environment variable `MAGENTO_VERSION` with valid Magento version for n98-magerun's install command

 ## General usage